 You have already booked the tickets, you have planned everything, but it seems like packing is the most difficult part so far.
 How to pack light?
 This question comes up quite often in my mailbox and I have to admit that I struggled with it in the beginning too.

 It took me a whole year carrying a heavy backpack around 9 countries to realize that I needed to learn how to pack light and how to optimize the capacity of my carry-on bag.
 Better late than never, here I am to share what I have learned the hard way, together with many tips so you can master the art of packing for men and women!

 This post is not supposed to be a packing list, but an explanation of why you need to pack light and what you should pay attention to.
 But don’t worry, I’ll release my packing list for you in a couple of weeks.
 Promise to put the link here!

 Why to pack light?

 It’s cheaper: at first, you’ll spend more to buy the gears you need – like a backpack, washing bag, etc – but later you’ll realize it pays off.
 Big time!
 Why?
 Because you save money by not having to check in a bag, nor having to buy tickets from an expensive airline.
 Also, you won’t be able to buy many clothes to travel because they won’t fit in your carry-on anyway (carry-on sizes chart).
 Only benefits here!

 It’s easier: having only a few options of clothes helps us to make easier decisions when it comes to what to wear at a destination.
-Besides the fact that you only have to take care of one backpack or suitcase, no more backpack and a purse and a suitcase for a week in Paris.
+Besides the fact that you only have to take care of one backpack or suitcase, no more backpack, and a purse and a suitcase for 4 days in Paris.

 It’s lighter: I’m stating the obvious, I know.
 But what many people don’t realize is that traveling is tiring and when you don’t pack light, your body suffers a lot!
 Then the energy you’d spend to explore the place, you actually spend on trying to recover.